Journal Articles make even the top students’ eyes glaze over.

 The literature review section – often under the title ‘Literature Review’, ‘Background’ or ‘Context’ – will reference some important sources.

 I strongly recommend you read the literature review to ensure you have a clear understanding of the background information on the topic.

-The point of the literature review is to summarize and analyse key information that is already known on the topic.
-In this sense, the literature review is sort of like a mini essay on the topic.
+The point of the literature review is to summarize and analyze key information that is already known on the topic.
+In this sense, the literature review is sort of like a mini-essay on the topic.
 When reading the literature review, take the opportunity to steal ideas for your own essay.
 Make sure you paraphrase them and cite the article correctly.

 For example, if you’ve been set an essay on ‘How Canadian Television Advertisements Sell Beer’, and your journal article is titled ‘Canadian Advertising in the age of Multiculturalism’, you’re likely to find that the literature review will give you a lot of information about Canadian television advertisements.